MetExplore/met4j/met4j-toolbox/README.md

                                           (default: false)
  -un (--undirected)                     : create as undirected (default: false)
 </code></pre></details></td></tr>
-<tr><td>ChokePoint</td><td>Compute the Choke points of a metabolic network.<details><summary><small>more</small></summary>Compute the Choke points of a metabolic network.<br/>Load points constitute an indicator of lethality and can help identifying drug target Choke points are reactions that are required to consume or produce one compound.
+<tr><td>ChokePoint</td><td>Compute the Choke points of a metabolic network.<details><summary><small>more</small></summary>Compute the Choke points of a metabolic network.<br/>Choke points constitute an indicator of lethality and can help identifying drug target Choke points are reactions that are required to consume or produce one compound.
 Targeting of choke point can lead to the accumulation or the loss of some metabolites, thus choke points constitute an indicator of lethality and can help identifying drug target <br/>See : Syed Asad Rahman, Dietmar Schomburg; Observing local and global properties of metabolic pathways: ‘load points’ and ‘choke points’ in the metabolic networks.
 Bioinformatics 2006; 22 (14): 1767-1774. doi: 10.1093/bioinformatics/btl181<br/><br/><pre><code> -h     : prints the help (default: false)
  -i VAL : input SBML file
  -o VAL : output results file
- -s (--side) VAL : an optional file containing list of side compounds to ignore
 </code></pre></details></td></tr>
 <tr><td>CompoundNet</td><td>Advanced creation of a compound graph representation of a SBML file content<details><summary><small>more</small></summary>Metabolic networks used for quantitative analysis often contain links that are irrelevant for graph-based structural analysis.
 For example, inclusion of side compounds or modelling artifacts such as 'biomass' nodes.<br/>While Carbon Skeleton Graph offer a relevant alternative topology for graph-based analysis, it requires compounds' structure information, usually not provided in model, and difficult to retrieve for model with sparse cross-reference annotations.<br/>In contrary to the SBML2Graph app that performs a raw conversion of the SBML content, the present app propose a fine-tuned creation of compound graph from predefined list of side compounds and degree² weighting to get relevant structure without structural data.This app also enable Markov-chain based analysis of metabolic networks by computing reaction-normalized transition probabilities on the network.<br/><br/><pre><code> -am (--asmatrix)                       : export as matrix (implies simple
                                           graph conversion).
 Default export as